Key Takeaways:

 - Australian lawyers save up to 15 hours weekly using AI for document drafting, research, and admin tasks

-- 98% of Australian legal professionals now use AI—the highest adoption rate globally
+- 98% of Australian legal professionals now use AI, according to Greenfields Search.
+That's the highest adoption rate globally.

 - Firms using AI automation are nearly 3x more likely to grow revenue than those that don't